ClimateImpactLab/energy-code-release-2020/README.md

 In the final step of the analysis, we use the empirically derived damage function to calculate an energy-only partial social cost of carbon.

 Code for this step is not currently in this repo.

---------------------------- to delete at the bottom---------------------------

---------------------------- to delete at the bottom---------------------------

-Electricity con-
-sumption is taken from the ELECTR variable code, and consumption of other fuels is ob- tained by aggregating over the following variable codes: COAL (Coal and coal products);
-PEAT (Peat and peat products); OILSHALE (Oil shale and oil sands); TOTPRODS (Oil products); NATGAS (Natural gas); SOLWIND (Solar/wind/other); GEOTHERM (Geothermal); COMRENEW (Biofuels and waste); HEAT (Heat), and HEATNS (Heat production from non-specified combustible fuels).
-For both electricity and other fuels, we aggregate over the following sectoral codes: TOTIND, which encompasses consumption in the industrial sector, and TOTOTHER, which encompasses consumption in the commer- cial/public services, residential, agricultural, forestry, fishing, and non-specified sectors.
-The non-specified sector includes consumption in the other sectors within TOTOTHER if disaggregated fgures are not provided for those sectors.
-	The IEA's data on energy consumption are extensively documented with regard to data inconsistencies and quality issues across countries and years,30 including lack of data, partial revisions to data, imputed data, and changes in reporting practices over time.
-We employ a series of data preparation and econometric techniques to address such record-keeping idiosyncrasies (Appendix, A.5).
-	Historical Climata Data on daily average temperature and precip- itation are obtained from the Global Meteorological Forcing Dataset (GMFD) dataset.31 This data product relies on a climate model in combination with observational data to create globally-comprehensive data on daily mean, maximum, and minimum temperature and precipitation at 0.25 x 0.25 degree gridded resolution.
-We link climate and energy con- sumption data by aggregating gridded daily temperature data to the country-year level using a procedure detailed in Appendix A.1.4 that preserves nonlinearity in the energy

-consumption-temperature relationship.

-1. Run [0_construct_dataset_from_raw_inputs.do]() to construct a country x year x fuel panel dataset with climate, energy load, population and income data.
-SEE pg.
-14
-2. Run [1_construct_regression_ready_data.do]() to construct a dataset ready for regressions.
-This script completes the following tasks:
-	1. Construct fixed effect regimes and drop data based off coded issues (fill out based on paper) SEE pg.
-36 of paper
-	2. Pair climate data
-	3. Income group construction SEE pg.
-10 for deciles, pg.
-40 for large income groups
-	4. Final cleaning steps SEE pg.
-16 for UN region FEs
-	5. Construct FD variables SEE pg.
-36

-## Instructions for Running Regressions
-1. Run
-    1. FGLS
-    2. Global regression SEE pg.
-16, 38
-	3. Income decile regression SEE pg.
-16
-	4. Income/Climate interacted regression SEE pg.
-17, 41
-	5. Robustness- Excl. imputed data SEE pg.
-60
-	6. Robustness- Last decade SEE pg.
-61
-	7. Tech trends SEE pg.
-63-64

-## Instructions for producing analysis related figures
-1. Run
-    1. Global regression SEE Figure A.5 on pg.
-39
-	2. Income decile regression SEE Figure 1A on pg.
-10
-	3. Income/Climate interacted regression SEE Figure 1B on pg.
-10; description on pg.
-5, 42
-	4. Robustness- Excl. imputed data SEE Figure A.13 on pg.
-61
-	5. Robustness- Last decade SEE Figure A.14 on pg.
-64
-	6. Tech trends SEE Figure A.15 on pg.
-65